lewagon/dotfiles/01-Ruby/01-Programming-basics/02-Age-in-days/README.md

 some_number = some_number * 2
 ```

-- What are the good conventions for naming variables in ruby (you can google the answer)?
+- What's the proper convention for naming variables in ruby (you can google the answer)?

 ### On methods